hypo69/hypo/pytest/gemini - set 3/en/src/ai/gemini/html_chat/app.md

 async def test_ask_question_exception(client):
     """Test handling exceptions from Kazarinov."""
     # Mock an exception from the Kazarinov model.
 (Important for testing error handling).
-    # This is a demonstration.
+    # This is a demonStartion.
 You'd replace this with actual exception raising.
     try:
         k.ask = lambda q, **kwargs: raise Exception("Simulated Kazarinov Error")
         question = Question(question="What is the capital of France?")